 Your assignment should be submitted as two pdf documents and a .jl notebook, on eClass.
-There is no need to submit the 3 into a zip file.
+Do not submit a zip file with all three.
 One pdf is for the written work, the other pdf is generated from .jl notebook.
-The pdf version of .jl notebook can be generated by clicking the button on the top-right corner of the notebook and choose an option.

 The first pdf containing your answers of the write-up questions must be written legibly and scanned or must be typed (e.g., Latex).
-This ".pdf" should be named as "Firstname_LastName_Sol.pdf", For your code, we want you to submit it both as ".pdf" and ".jl".
-To generate the ".pdf" format of a Pluto notebook, you can easily click on the "circle-triangle" icon on the right top corner of the screen, called "Export", and then generate the ".pdf" file of your notebook.
-The ".pdf" of your Pluto notebook as "Firstname_LastName_Code.pdf" while the ".jl" of your Pluto notebook as "Firstname_LastName_Code.pdf".
+This .pdf should be named First-name_LastName_Sol.pdf, For your code, we want you to submit it both as .pdf and .jl.
+To generate the .pdf format of a Pluto notebook, you can easily click on the circle-triangle icon on the right top corner of the screen, called Export, and then generate the .pdf file of your notebook.
+The .pdf of your Pluto notebook as Firstname_LastName_Code.pdf while the .jl of your Pluto notebook as Firstname_LastName.jl.
+All code should be turned in when you submit your assignment.